arthurlormeauwall/arthurlormeauwall/README.md

 Hi,

-I am a self taught developper based in Champs-sur-Marne (77, Paris area, France).
+I am a developper based near Paris, France.
+Here you can find some personal project I'm working on.

-🌱 I’m currently learning ...
-  - React / UX
-  - Java / Spring/ Maven
-  - Clean code / Clean achitecture

 📫 How to reach me:
   - Mail : arthurlormeau@gmail.com